CodeFusionTech/CFSelect/README.md

 ### What does CF stand for?

 CF stands for ColdFusion.
-A startup creating premium custom apps with online order solutions for restaurants.
+We create premium custom apps with online ordering solutions for restaurants.
+Please visit https://coldfusiontech.io for more information.

 ## Takeaway